Home > CPU > CPU Buyer's Guide

 Budget and Future-Proofing

-Given VR’s relative infancy, the fact there’s still a long path to mass adoption, and the hardware costs, we can’t stress the importance of future-proofing your setup to avoid having to fork out cash in the years ahead simply to keep up.
+Given VR's relative infancy, the fact that there's still a long path to mass adoption, and the hardware costs, we can't stress the importance of future-proofing your setup to avoid having to fork out cash in the years ahead simply to keep up.
 VR tech continues to change and evolve at a rapid pace, and having a CPU capable of navigating those twists and turns is a smart move, as doing so will save you money in the long run.

 Naturally, this is limited by your specific budget, so try and stretch it as much as you can, or alternatively, opt for a lower-priced value CPU option with an eye on saving up and replacing it in a couple of years.